A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Introduction

-One caveat against using the this MD estimation method for solving the proposed image segmentation problem involves its computational complexity.
+One caveat against using the MD estimation method for solving the proposed image segmentation problem involves its computational complexity.
 One critical issue that causes this complexity for these estimators is illustrated in the next section.
-Naive application of the existing optimization numerical methods to minimize an integrated square difference of weighted residual empirical processes lead to a heavy and slow computation.
-Rather than resorting to them, we consummately investigate the structure of the distance function and exploit some of its useful characteristics to expedite computation.
-To that end, we propose a novel algorithm to enable the application of this MD method to the segmentation problem for the first time.
+An important point to bear in mind is that naive application of existing numerical optimization methods to minimize an integrated square difference of weighted residual empirical processes will lead to a slow and even wrong computation.
+Rather than resorting to them, we, therefore, consummately investigate the structure of the distance function and exploit some of its useful characteristics to expedite the computation.
+To that end, we propose a novel algorithm to enable the application of this MD method to the image segmentation problem for the first time.
+The code used in this paper is available in GitHub repository: \url{https://github.com/jwboys26/Segmenting_Together}.